Transcription (novel): Summary

-By 1950, Juliet is working at the BBC after the operation, and her relationship with Perry, quickly dissolved.
+By 1950, Juliet is working at the BBC.
+After the war, the operation, and her relationship with Perry, had quickly dissolved.
 However, she still has MI5 ties and allows her apartment to be used as a safe house for Soviet defectors.
-At work she receives an anonymous note telling her that she will never be able to pay for what she has done.
+At work she receives an anonymous note saying 'you will pay for what you have done'.
 Juliet grows paranoid, believing the note comes from one of Godrey's recruits.
-After Mrs. Scaife's arrest, Juliet and Godfrey were involved in killing Dolly, one of the low-level Nazi sympathisers, after she accidentally discovered their operation.
-However none of the other living members of the circle ever discovered what Juliet had done.
+During the war she had been involved with a murdet.
+In a flashback, we are that fter Mrs. Scaife's arrest, Juliet, Cyril and Godfrey were involved in killing Dolly, one of the low-level Nazi sympathisers, after she accidentally discovered their operation.
+However, Juliet shot to disable her, and it was Godfrey who 'finished her off'.
+None of the other living members of the circle ever discovered Miller's involvement.

 On her way home from the BBC Juliet is attacked, but is relieved to find that her attacker is a former spy named Nelly Varga who was persuaded to work for MI5 after they kidnapped her dog, a dog Juliet was put in charge of who later died.

-Returning home Juliet finds a mysterious visitor waiting for her, a friend of Godfrey's, and realises she was being spied on for years by MI5 as she was a double agent for the Soviets, recruited at her MI5 interview.
-Godfrey's friend persuades her to betray her soviet handlers.
+Returning home Juliet finds a mysterious visitor waiting for her, a man she had seen leaving messages for Godfrey's, and she now realises she was being spied on for years by MI5.
+The reader learns that she was a double agent for the Soviets, recruited at her MI5 interview.
+She had photographed documents in the case of a Czech defector when he slept in her supposedly safe house.
+Godfrey's colleague persuades her to betray her soviet handlers.
 Juliet realises she will never truly be free of either party.

-She tries to escape but is quickly caught by MI5 agents.
-However, Nelly Varga attacks her a second time, allowing her to escape, and Perry helps to smuggle her to Holland.
+She tries to escape but is quickly caught at Dover train station by MI5 agents.
+However, Nelly Varga attacks her a second time, and the two agents are disoriented allowing Juliet to escape.
+Perry picks her up in his car and drives her to Lowrstoft where she gets a trawler to Holland.
 Thirty years later, MI5 forcibly repatriates her to help flush out other Soviet spies, including Oliver Alleyne.
+By this time she has an adult son.